-The luxury segment though won’t be stepping in lightly either, with a large onslaught of SUVs expected from global carmakers.
-Audi is set to bring its high-performance diesel SQ7 early next year followed by the new Q5.
+The luxury segment won’t be stepping in lightly either, with a heavy onslaught of SUVs expected from global carmakers.
 Lexus is set to make its India debut in March with a line-up of two SUVs, and Maserati will attract some eyeballs with its all-new Levante SUV.
+Audi and Mercedes also have new SUVs lined up, with the former preparing the all-new Q2 and the new Q5 while the latter is set to create a new SUV-coupe segment with the GLC Coupe.

-Here is a comprehensive list of all the SUV expected over the course of the next 12 months.
+Here is a comprehensive list of all the SUVs expected this year.

 It’s the smallest offering in Audi’s ‘Q’ range of SUVs that’s expected to hit our shores no earlier than mid-2017.
 Unlike the Q3 and the Q5, which look like shrunken versions of the Q7, the Q2’s beefy, chiselled fascia and raked, almost- hatchback-like rear end give it a unique stance.
 More importantly, at an expected Rs 27 lakh, what you will get is a luxury SUV for the price of a luxury hatchback.